Special Educational Needs Information Report

 We recognise that ‘moving on’ can be difficult for a child with SEND/and or disabilities and take steps to ensure that any transition is a smooth as possible.

-If your child is starting at this school:
+If your child is staying at this school:

 We will first invite you to visit the school with your child to have a look around and speak to staff.
 If other professionals are involved, a team around the Family (TAF) meeting may be held to discuss your child’s needs, share strategies used, and ensure provision is put in place before your child starts.
-Your child’s key person may make a home visit and also visit your child if they are attending another provision; this will automatically happen if your child is starting in the school Foundation Stage 1 class (nursery class) or is new to the school and starting in our Foundation Stage 2 class (Reception).
+Your child’s key person may make a home visit and also visit your child if they are attending another provision; this will automatically happen if your child is starting in Reception class.
 We may suggest adaptations to the setting to help your child to settle more easily but these will be agreed with you in advance.
 If they have not already visited, your child will be invited into school in advance of starting to meet the staff they will be working with and their peer group.
 The class teacher will arrange an early meeting with you to review your child’s learning, following the settling in period.
-If your child has been allocated a place in our Foundation Stage (Reception) class via the local authority and they have a special educational need and/ or disability, please contact us as soon as you receive the offer as we may not have details of their needs at this stage.
+If your child has been allocated a place in our Reception class via the local authority and they have a special educational need and/ or disability, please contact us as soon as you receive the offer as we may not have details of their needs at this stage.

 If your child is moving to another school: